plowsof/moneropedia-drafts/i2p.md

-### The Basics

-- Info on what i2p is
-- What it is used for
-- Compare to tor
+# User guide
+- main focus will be 'how to use i2p with monero gui connecting to a remote node'

 ### In-depth information